bcokert/elophant/README.md

 * Pass in extra options to the destroy method telling it to remove the associated data (also would have to be manual, and docker would yell at you)

 To restore the database if you've removed the servers (even the data container) just run /usr/local/bin/deploy-database.sh on the docker host

-If you also passed in the extra option, then essentially you've just done a sudo rm -rf /.
-Congratulations!

-### Backup the database
-You can backup the database by just copying and archiving the data volume.
-The location of the volume can be found with docker inspect
-TODO: Make this easier by providing a script
-TODO: On the docker hosts, run a cron script that does this periodically

-## Usage
-For the most part using Elophant just means interacting with the rest interface.
-To work with the database, see the maintenance section and 'Setting up a dev environment' section.
-TODO: Provide a quickstart tutorial for the rest interface once it's made